galactictrails/galactictrails.github.io/privacypolicy.md

 **Local Data Storage**

-All data entered into Cold Sore Tracker (including cold sore records, treatment information, and settings) is stored locally on your device only.
+All data entered into the App is stored locally on your device only.
 This information never leaves your device and is not accessible to me or any third parties.

 **Data Deletion**